BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 3. Bring your motion rig in neutral position
 3. Sit in your rig
 4. put your headset on and face forward (~ direction surge).
 Potential rotation of the hmd on roll and pitch angle is ignored for the calculation
-5. issue the `center` command py activated the correspnding shortcut.
-You can also do this implicitly by activating motion compensation if you haven't (re)centered since last loading of the configuration.
+5. issue the calibration command by activating the `center` shortcut.
+You can also do this implicitly by activating motion compensation if you haven't (re)calibrated since last loading of the configuration.

 - If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
 Head distance is basically equal to `offset_forward` in the configration file.
 But note that the height parameter is measured upwards from the bottom of your playspace, so you'll need to have that setup correctly in order to use that feature.